hashicorp/terraform-website/content/source/docs/cloud/index.html.md

 Terraform Cloud is available as a hosted service at [https://app.terraform.io](https://app.terraform.io).
 We offer free accounts for small teams, and paid plans with additional feature sets for medium-sized businesses.

-Large enterprises can purchase [Terraform Enterprise](/docs/enterprise/index.html), our on-premise distribution of Terraform Cloud.
+Large enterprises can purchase [Terraform Enterprise](/docs/enterprise/index.html), our self-hosted distribution of Terraform Cloud.
 It offers enterprises a private instance of the Terraform Cloud application, with no resource limits and with additional enterprise-grade architectural features like audit logging and SAML single sign-on.

 ### Note About Product Names